DIFFUSENESS OF ROLES

 Diffuseness of roles and diffuseness of goals is a characteristic of relatively simple societies where people encounter each other in a variety of overlapping roles.

-Diffuseness is associated with Traditional Society and Secificity is associated
+Diffuseness of roles is associated with Traditional Society and Specificity of

 Contracts are perceived to be an essential part of business procedure for specific cultures.
 In a specific culture, people commonly trust only the hard evidence such as a paper contract rather than a promise made by a person.